MidflightDigital/XX--STARLiGHT--twopointzero/README.md

   <br>
 </h1>

-<h4 align="center">This branch is dedicated to completely re-writing the code for XX STARLiGHT -twopointzero-</h4>
+<h4 align="center">This branch is dedicated to re-writing the code for XX STARLiGHT -twopointzero-</h4>

 ## Branch Focus: ##
 The current release version of STARLiGHT -twopointzero-, while much improved from V1, still has many faults due to bad code practices and old techniques.
-Rather than potentially break the mainline, we've made a new branch to allow for the entire theme to be re-worked from the ground up without affecting the mainline version.
+Rather than potentially break the mainline, we've made a new branch to allow for the majority of the theme to be re-worked from the ground up without affecting the mainline version.

 The plan is to completely throw out almost all code and re-write it from scratch so everything is up-to-date.
 This includes replacing engine-generated elements as much as possible.
 No more engine wheel, etc. The main focus is to target performance while also adding QoL features as we see fit.